mstachowsky/spellSong/README.md

 ## How spells currently work

 At the moment, the spell mechanic is a bit clumsy.
-The spells can only be built in code, and the player can have only one spell per game.
+The spells can only be built in code.
 Lines 20-27 demonstrate how to build a spell.
 There are two types of spell currently implemented - a continuous "noun" spell and a one-shot "environment spell".
 There is also a modifier word, "strong", that enhances a spell.

 ### How "strong" works